 In spite of all his wrong doctrine, he eventually became revered, and today he is called Christianity’s first true theologian.
 He is still held in high esteem by many Catholic and Protestant theologians, even though they do not agree with all of his speculations.

-Text critics operate under the assumption that oldest is closest to the original and therefore more accurate; even while the evidence shows that heretics abounded in Egypt where their favorite MSS came from.
+Text critics operate under the assumption that the oldest texts are closest to the original and therefore more accurate; even while the evidence shows that heretics abounded in Egypt where their favorite MSS were found.
 Even though many text critics want you to believe Egypt was a great place for the production of Bible texts, some critics will admit the truth, like Bruce Metzger:

 . . . to judge by the comments made by Clement of Alexandria, almost every deviant Christian sect was represented in Egypt during the second century; Clement mentions the Valentinians, the Basilidians, the Marcionites, the Peratae, the Encratites, the Docetists, the Haimetites, the Cainites, the Ophites, the Simonians, and the Eutychites.
 What proportion of Christians in Egypt during the second century were orthodox is not known.
 (The Early Versions of the New Testament, Clarendon Press, 1977, p.
 101)

-So we know that there were many people who were creating corrupted copies of the Apostles’ books, and continued their corruptions after the Bible was formed.
+So we know that many people created corrupted copies of the Apostles’ books, and continued their corruptions after the Bible was formed.
 And we know that many of those heretics were based in Egypt.

-Ambrose (340-397) of Milan, Italy spoke Latin, so he used the Old Latin translation, but referred to the Greek when there were any questions.
-He said,
+Ambrose (340-397) of Milan, Italy spoke Latin, so he used the Old Latin translation, but tells us that Latin texts were also corrupted: